 Buying extras lets you semi-custom design your home.
 But ask yourself what you really need and how much it will cost.
 Upgrades often add 5% to 20% to the cost of a new home.
 To get the most for your money, follow these steps:

 - Take care of essentials first.
 Be practical, both for your own sake and for the sake of your home's resale value.
 A fenced yard (especially if you have children or pets), more electrical outlets, wiring for high-speed Internet access, and, in many areas, air conditioning are day-to-day necessities.
 A hot tub and wine cellar are not.

 - Make sure prices are fair.
 Some developers are less ethical in pricing extras than others.
 Steer clear of those who deliberately use poor-quality materials in highly visible spots in their models, almost forcing you to upgrade to over-priced substitutes.

 - Watch out for compromises on function or quality.
-As the market has gone down, developers have looked for clever ways to make a house look good for a lower price -- such as having windows that don't open or decorative beams made of styrofoam.
+Developers have found clever ways to make a house look good for a lower price -- such as having windows that don't open or decorative beams made of styrofoam.
 Look for such compromises, and don't be wowed by looks alone.
 Ask questions like, "Is that real?" or "Does that work?"

 - Negotiate.
 Ask for one free extra for every two you buy.
 For example, if you pay top dollar for good carpets and kitchen cabinets, ask the developer to throw in a better stove at no charge.
 And don't be afraid to ask for the right to buy and install extras on your own instead of paying high prices for the developer's.